top of page

 The KP Equity Trend Model has two components:

 (2) The KP-2 Long-Term Model is based on price information only and shifts directions less than once a year (0.7 times).
 This second, long-term, component was developed for additional balance and as a synergistic companion to KP-1.
-It was added to our process in November 2011.
+It was added to the process in November 2011.

-We believe our firm has accumulated and verified one of the most accurate databases of US daily market history.
+Our firm has accumulated and verified one of the most accurate databases of US daily market history.

-Formula parameters for the models have been applied consistently over these 28 years and they are the same ones we use today.
+Formula parameters for the models have been applied consistently over these 29 years and they are the same ones we use today.

 Current charts of the KP Trend Model and the two component studies can be found on the Charts menu tab of this website.